3PLs can provide the responsiveness to stay competitive

 The Outsourcing Solution

-Shippers need to monitor these fundamentals and ensure that their transportation networks are agile enough to respond quickly to market fluctuations.
+Shippers need to monitor these fundamentals and ensure that their transportation networks are agile enough to respond quickly to market fluctuations and shifting demand.
 Many possess the resources and expertise to keep pace; an increasing number are turning to experts such as Penske Logistics to manage this vital part of their businesses.

 Outsourcing the TM function enhances network agility in ways that have gained in importance as the commercial climate has become more unpredictable.